-Is the Variety of Nail Drill Machine Broad Enough for You?
+Is The Variety of Nail Drill Machines Broad Enough for You?

 This can be a tricky balancing act.
 If you’re a beginner in terms of electric files, then you don’t want to drown yourself in a multitude of tools you’ll never use.
 Then again, you want to have enough options to get things done.

 The first thing that you should look for is a bit size of 3/32″.
 That’s not hard to find since it’s the industry standard for most models.

 The reason it’s helpful because if you ever need to replace the electric file you get, you can do and still keep your bits.

 Here is a list of other parts I consider important enough for even a starter set to have:

 - Natural Nail Bit: This kind of bit is usually made out of a material that’s either rubber or like it.
 Shaped like a cylinder, it’s useful in the removal of dead cuticles and also buffing natural nails so you can later add artificial nails.

 - Barrel Carbide Bits: There should be both a small one and a large one.
 Use these to shape acrylic nails, thin their surfaces, and shorten them.
 You can also use them to make backfilling cuts.

 - Pedicure Bit: These have materials and shapes designed for the removal of hard spots and calluses near your toenails.

 - Under-Nail Cleaner Bit: This is a thin and distinctly shaped bit which helps shape and clean the underside of your nail.